vboyev-MSFT/defender-docs/defender-xdr/manage-incidents.md

 :::image type="content" source="/defender/media/incidents-queue/fig5-res-manageincidents.png" alt-text="Screenshot highlighting the comment box from the incident page in the Microsoft Defender portal." lightbox="/defender/media/incidents-queue/fig5-manageincidents.png":::

+> [!IMPORTANT]
+> Some information in this article relates to prereleased product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 ## Export incident data to PDF

 You can export an incident's data to PDF through the **Export incident as PDF** function and save it into PDF format.
 This function allows security teams to review an incident's details offline at any given time.